 The application deadline for the 2015 Architecture Discovery Program has passed.
 The following application materials were required:

 2. 500-word essay expressing your interest in the program.

 3. Copy of your high school transcript (most recent).

 4. One letter of recommendation from an academic teacher, art teacher, principal, high school counselor, or artist/architect who knows you well.

 5. (Optional) Copies of official PSAT, SAT, or ACT scores.

 6. $35 non-refundable application fee.
 You will be notified upon acceptance, and a deposit will be required to confirm your admission to the program.

 Some scholarship assistance is available, ranging up to the full cost of attendance.
 Scholarships will be awarded based on academic merit and financial need.
-If you are interested in applying for scholarship assistance, you will need to fill out this additional application form and mail it back to us with supporting materials.
+If you are interested in applying for scholarship assistance, you will need to fill out this additional application form and mail it back to us with supporting materials at the following address: